 Every now and then, somebody comes to us with a really good manuscript.
 Sometimes it looks more like the “after” picture, as if it had already been edited.
 In fact, sometimes we are not the first editing agency to work on the manuscript.

 That’s called perfectionism, and it often helps a manuscript read better.
-It is more likely to get accepted by a publisher and hailed by book reviewers.
+With multiple edits, it is more likely to get accepted by a publisher and hailed by book reviewers.

 How to find a professional book editor for hire